BOOK NOW

 Can You Challenge a Family Report?

-arrow Request a supplementary report
+arrow Request a supplementary report if circumstances change or details are missing

-arrow Cross-examine the family consultant in court
+arrow Cross-examine the family consultant during the hearing

-What If You Disagree with the Family Report?
+What If You Disagree with the Report?

 Conclusion